If you are thinking about upgrading your ford then you need to have the best scanner for 6.0 Powerstroke.

 Identifying your basic need is the first step in streamlining your options to a dedicated scanner perfect for your needs.

-If you have identified the kind of problems you need troubleshoot then read through the buyer’s guide section in this article to identify an appropriate scanner that is ideal for your needs.
+If you have identified the kind of problems you need to troubleshoot then read through the buyer’s guide section in this article to identify an appropriate scanner that is ideal for your needs.

 Q: What is an OBD-I scanner?